Yash-10/galmask/README.md

 # Tests

-For running the tests, you would need to install `pytest`.
+For running the tests, you would need to install [pytest](https://docs.pytest.org/).
 You can navigate to the `tests/` directory and run:

 ```
 pytest <name_of_file>